appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 :::info

-**If you are licensed user**, you should get the licensed Appcircle zip package via contacting us and [Update](../../update.md) the package in the server.
+**If you are a licensed user**, please [contact us](https://appcircle.io/support/) to get the licensed Appcircle zip package.
+You should [upgrade](../../update.md) the pre-installed package in the instance.

-Also, in the `appcircle-server` directory, copy the content of `cred.json` file you received from us to a file named `cred.json`.
-Please ensure that the file name is `cred.json`.
+Also, put the `cred.json` file you received from us into the `appcircle-server` folder.

-Please contact us with a communication channel if you don't have the licensed package and `cred.json` already.
+Please [contact us](https://appcircle.io/support/) to purchase an enterprise license if you don't have one.

 :::

-- The Appcircle server is ready to be [configured](../docker.md#3-configure) for your project.
+Now you're ready to configure the Appcircle server according to your needs.
+Follow the detailed [configuration](../docker.md#3-configure) steps.

-- You should also handle the [DNS](../docker.md#4-dns-settings) settings.
-Create `A` and `CNAME` record for your instance.
+You should also configure the [DNS](../docker.md#4-dns-settings) settings for your Appcircle server instance.
+Create `A` and `CNAME` records for your instance.

-- After the configuration and [running the server](../docker.md#5-run-server), you can access to the Appcircle dashboard with the [domain](../docker.md#4-dns-settings) of your server.
+After the configuration is done, [run the server](../docker.md#5-run-server) and go to the Appcircle server dashboard using the main [domain](../docker.md#4-dns-settings) you defined.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws22-dashboard.png' />

-- 🎉 You can now enjoy using the Appcircle and build your mobile applications.

-- 📚 For the quick start tutorials for building mobile apps, you can head to the [Tutorials](../../../tutorials) page.

 ## Connecting Runners

-When you complete installation successfully by following above steps, you're ready for your first build. :tada:
+When you complete installation successfully by following the above steps, you're ready for your first build. :tada:

 But in order to run build pipelines, you need to install and connect self-hosted runners.
-We have dedicated section for installation and configuration of self-hosted runners.

-Follow and apply related guidelines in [here](../../self-hosted-runner/installation.md).
+We have a dedicated section for the installation and configuration of self-hosted runners.
+Follow and apply related the guidelines [here](../../self-hosted-runner/installation.md).

-Self-hosted runner section in docs, has all details about runners and their configuration.
+The self-hosted runner section in the documents has all the details about runners and their configuration.

 :::caution